SonoWorld is a division of MedimageWorld a medical communications company headquartered

 and a Director of ATL, which was subsequently acquired by the Philips Corporation.

-Following his retirement from industry, Ed joined the Board of Directors of the
+Following his retirement from industry, Ed became involved in numerous philanthropies

-involved in the creation and development of new and innovative start-up ventures.
+involved in the creation and development of innovative start-up ventures.

 Barry B. Goldberg, MD, Chairman, Medical advisory Board,